 If you like eggs for breakfast, they’ve got everything from shakshouka to truffle scrambled eggs.
 It’s also perfect for a coffee with things like apple and olive oil muffins and cinnamon rolls on their baked goods menu.
 Their concept store is stocked with interesting designer creations in homeware, stationery, glassware, bags, accessories, and more.

-Good for: Great coffee, breakfast, variety of lunch and dinner
+Great coffee, breakfast, variety of lunch and dinner

 They opened their first branch at the Dubai Mall many years ago and immediately were a big hit, leading to long queues of hungry customers watching patiently as batch after batch of round buns came out of the oven.
 Since then, they’ve expanded with many branches around Dubai and a few at the Dubai Mall itself.